dreifusjack/ThreeTrios/docs/README.md

 **docs:**
 * README user documentation file with docs.
+* Player.txt includes our design approach to human and AI player interations with the model.
 * card-configurations sub-directory within docs.
 This sub-directory holds all card configuration files for our model to use in setting up the player cards for the Blue and Red players.
 * grid-configurations sub-directory within docs.
 This sub-directory hold all grid configuration files